Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

-As shown in Table~\ref{tab:top10}, the ten brightest galaxies contribute the majority of the flux in the neutron star merger scenario, with the M81 group treated as a single system due to its compact membership.
-This dominance persists across 25, 38, and 57\,EeV thresholds.
+{\bf Nearby galaxies dominate the UHECR flux.}--- We found that at energies $\gtrsim 32$\,EeV (the threshold used in Auger's recent anisotropy searches; \citealt{2022ApJ…935..170A}) the top ten brightest galaxies contribute a large fraction of the cosmic ray flux in the neutron star merger scenario.
+Here we treated the M81 group as a single system due to its compact membership.
+Table \ref{tab:top10} shows the top ten galaxies and their contribution for $>32\,$EeV (see Table \ref{tab:top10_new_60} for $>60\,$EeV).

 In addition to neutron star mergers, we considered luminosities proportional to SFR (as expected for CCSNe or collapsars), to stellar mass (as a proxy for populations of compact remnants), and to a simplified TDE rate model (Appendix A.4).
 For the neutron star merger, SFR and stellar mass cases the ten brightest nearby galaxies remained largely the same.
-For TDEs, roughly half of the galaxies differed, and in particular the M81 group contributed little, making TDEs less suitable to explain the $57\,$EeV TA hotspot (Appendix~C).
+For TDEs, half of the galaxies differed, and in particular the M81 group contributed little, making TDEs less suitable to explain the $57\,$EeV TA hotspot (Appendix~C).

 The dominance of nearby galaxies arises from two effects acting in concert.
-First, the short attenuation lengths of UHECRs at the highest energies means that only sources within a few tens of Mpc contribute significantly.
-Second, on such scales the source population contains a pronounced overdensity of matter in the vicinity of the Milky Way (see Fig.~\ref{fig:cdf_merger}).
+First, the short attenuation lengths of UHECRs at the highest energies means that nearby sources have outsize contributions.
+Second, the source population contains a pronounced overdensity of matter in the vicinity of the Milky Way (see Fig.~\ref{fig:cdf_merger}).

-{\bf Hotspots coincide with the brightest galaxies.}--- Out of the ten dominant galaxies, seven fall within the hotspot masks of these experiments.
-Andromeda, M32 and M33 lie in TA’s Perseus--Pisces hotspot above 25~EeV ($20^\circ$ radius) \cite{TAhotspot25}; the M81 group coincides with TA’s Ursa Major hotspot above 57~EeV, taken as the union of two published locations ($20^\circ$ radius each) \cite{ta2014hotspot57,2016PhRvD..93d3011H}; and Cen~A, NGC~4945, and ESO097-013 fall within Auger’s Centaurus hotspot above 38~EeV ($27^\circ$ radius) \cite{2022ApJ...935..170A}.
+{\bf Hotspots coincide with the brightest galaxies.}--- Out of the ten dominant galaxies, seven fall within the hotspot masks of TA and Auger.
+Andromeda, M32 and M33 lie in TA’s Perseus--Pisces hotspot above 25~EeV ($20^\circ$ radius) \cite{TAhotspot25,PhysRevD.108.103008}; the M81 group coincides with TA’s Ursa Major hotspot above 57~EeV, taken as the union of two published locations ($20^\circ$ radius each) \cite{ta2014hotspot57,2016PhRvD..93d3011H}; and Cen~A, NGC~4945, and ESO097-013 fall within Auger’s Centaurus hotspot above 38~EeV ($27^\circ$ radius) \cite{2022ApJ...935..170A}.